Patrick O’Brian

 Ah Tutti Contenti Saremo Cosi

-What made them work so well?
+What makes them work so well?
 First, O’Brian’s series is not twenty episodic novels.
 They are all one story, a roman fleuve composed of intersecting arcs.
 By ignoring the episodic form of novels (that is, each with an introductory sort of beginning, rising action that leads to a climax, followed by resolution), O’Brian was free to carry arcs through two and three and sometimes four books, so the reader never knows what to expect.

 The second thing that made them work so well for me was their good nature.
 Though there are sharp, dark moments, and O’Brian’s heroes are complex, they are also humane.
 Aubrey’s vessels are basically happy ships— the community shaped by the wooden frame contains people who, when given the opportunity, will choose to do the moral thing.
+This I did not find, for example, in the Hornblower series, which I read as a teen until I got tired of the general atmosphere of weariness, and too few women characters.

 Third: the period detail.
 Tolkien discusses in his essay “On Fairy Stories” how crucial inner consistency is for the creation of a secondary universe.
 O’Brian knows the early 19th Century.
 He has not taken his information from a single source or small set of secondary sources, often (in so many historical novels) so recognizable as to reduce the story to a blurred xerox.
-He knows the period so well that one can return to period works and experience that frisson of familiarity with concepts and phrases that might once have seemed alien—like in Smollett’s Roderick Random and Marryat’s clever but sometimes strange sea-going yarns, written while he was actually a post-captain, in the 1820s and 1830s.
+He knows the period so well that one can return to period works and experience that frisson of familiarity with concepts and phrases that might once have seemed alien—like in Smollett’s Roderick Random and Marryat’s clever but sometimes strange sea-going yarns, written while he was actually a post-captain in the 1820s and 1830s.
 By clever use of point-of-view, O’Brian first lets the reader imaginatively experience what a ship is like inside, from the crowded conditions to the smells and bells.
 Then he takes us into action—introducing us to a vastly different set of rules, etiquette, and paradigm largely unperceived by landsmen.

 Glimpses of the maritime world—the ever-changing alien environment whose outmost boundaries are the coasts that enclose our familiar homelands—show up in various sources, from Byron to Jane Austen, but to land-oriented folk the sailor’s world is as strange as undersea life.
 It has its own customs, its own clothing, food, language, schedule—and its own awarenesses, which includes preoccupation with sea, sky, and tide that totally escapes those who never set foot off land.
 Weather is not an inconvenience, it’s either a medium or a deadly menace, and that’s a 24/7 constant.
 The ship is a tightly woven community whose bonds extend in a network not just through allies, but sometimes through enemies.
-Check out the friendly way the captains of the Shannon and the Chesapeake deliberately set up a ship battle off the coast of America—with deadly results, in The Fortune of War—an incident grounded in truth.
+Check out the friendly way the captains of the Shannon and the Chesapeake deliberately set up a ship battle off the coast of America—with deadly results, depicyed in The Fortune of War—an incident grounded in truth.
 And afterward, the remarkably unresentful way that the winners took care of the surviving losers, after dispassionately blowing away their captain and a shocking number of their crew.
 The etiquette involving who takes who as prizes, and how to treat prisoners, is as interesting as it is singular.

 Fourth is the appreciation O’Brian conveys for music, mathematics, and science.
 Though the medical knowledge of the time was rudimentary at best, O’Brian charts a skillful course past grim and horrifying detail, managing to show the curiosity that natural philosophers had at the time—a curiosity that usually transcended political boundaries as German, French, and English natural philosophers cross back and forth despite the war to one another’s homelands, discoursing on discoveries in their mutually-shared Latin, the language of scholarship.